 How about starting small?
 Perhaps begin by substituting that half-hour video game time or doomscrolling with a daily prayer or Bible study session?

-Or, if we’re feeling particularly bold, we could brave the entire Holy Week without streaming services.
+Or, if you’re feeling particularly bold, we could brave the entire Holy Week without streaming services.

-Hopefully, you’ll use these or other good ideas to foster a deeper connection with the Holy Spirit and Jesus Christ.
+Hopefully, you’ll use these or other unique Lent ideas to foster a deeper connection with the Holy Spirit and Jesus Christ.

 This is a reminder that sometimes, the most straightforward or minor changes can lead to the most profound spiritual awakenings.